Understanding Trailer Tire Pressure

 Common Mistakes

-• Assuming vehicle and trailer tires need the same PSI.
-Always refer to the specific tire’s requirements.
+- Assuming vehicle and trailer tires need the same PSI.
+This mistake causes most trailer tire failures I’ve witnessed.

-• Neglecting to adjust pressure for temperature changes or load variations.
+- Neglecting to adjust pressure for temperature changes or load variations.
+Your trailer’s weight changes depending on fuel, water tanks, and gear—pressure should adjust accordingly.

 Inflation Methods